-- Tecnick [2] containing data set of 100 images, size 1200×1200 . - MCL-JCI [21] has 50 images of 1920 × 1080 with 8-bit depth that can be classified into ten semantic categories such as people, animals, plants, buildings, water or lake, sky, bridge, transportation vehicles (boats or cars) and indoor.
+- Tecnick [2] containing data set of 100 images, size 1200×1200 . - MCL-JCI [22] has 50 images of 1920 × 1080 with 8-bit depth that can be classified into ten semantic categories such as people, animals, plants, buildings, water or lake, sky, bridge, transportation vehicles (boats or cars) and indoor. - LIVE in the Wild [16] with 1162 distorted images from different mobile devices (therefore different sizes) Images of faces, people, animals, closeup shots, wide-angle shots, nature scenes, man-made objects, images with distinct foreground/background configurations and without any object of interest.